 Who must file.
 If you withhold federal income tax (including backup withholding) from nonpayroll payments, you must file Form 945.
-See Purpose of form on page 1.
-You are not required to file Form 945 for those years in which you do not have a nonpayroll tax liability.
+See Purpose of form above.
+You do not have to file Form 945 for those years in which you do not have a nonpayroll tax liability.
 Do not report on Form 945 withholding that is required to be reported on Form 1042, Annual Withholding Tax Return for U.S. Source Income of Foreign Persons.

 Where to file.
-In the list on below, find the location of your legal residence, principal place of business, office, or agency.
+In the list below, find the location of your legal residence, principal place of business, office, or agency.
 Send Form 945 to the address listed for your location.